Academy for Nursing and Health Occupations

 2. Monitor and evaluate monthly and Y-T-D Income versus Expenditures and make strategic adjustments as needed

-3. To continually evaluate and modernize our financial processes so that the college maintains utmost efficiency and competiveness in today’s business environment.
+3. To continually evaluate and modernize our financial processes so that the college maintains utmost efficiency and competitiveness in today’s business environment.
 Evaluate Annually

 Financial Impact: $25,000